 The event was co-facilitated with Amy, John, their children Madison, Riley, Blakely and Turner, Stephanie Joan Arthur (Giera), and the members of the larger Hernando County Community.

 Tables for Two Alfred

-Tables for Two Alfred was a pop-up style event featuring multiple tables set for two on Valentines Day 2013.
+Tables for Two Alfred was a pop-up style event featuring multiple tables set for two in the lobby of Harder Hall on February 14th, 2013.
 Reservations were taken in advance of the event and people arrived the evening of during their reservation time.
 The dinner menu consisted of four courses featuring fare sourced from local vendors.

 All throughout college and beyond, I modeled for figure drawing classes.
 I began to explore a method of modeling that involved dynamic movement during each pose.
 Through this process I came to meet Dang, an accomplished illustrator from China.
 During a meeting between Dang, myself, and Dang’s wife Lillian as a translator, I described my plan to do a performance in Manhattan where I fought the bull on Wall St. After an exchange with Dang in Chinese Lillian simply said, “When you do this, Dang will be there.”
 I coordinated with Dang and Lillian to meet in Manhattan to illustrate the debut of the Urban Shaman.
 The experience was rich for myself, Dang, his family, and hundreds of passersby.
 Dang produced four drawings telling the story depicting the Shaman’s Journey for the American Dream.